iNotes and Dedications

 004 "Ring My Bell" - Outline

-It's a humdinger of a fight when Keely doesn't want to perform at the mall again with her mother.
+It's a humdinger of a mall fight when Keely refuses to perform again in public with her mother.
 Phil's effort to play peacemaker goes unappreciated, so he and the lower portion of his mother attempt to be the Teslows' bell ringing replacements.

 Pim and Lloyd attempt to regain Mom's detached head in the toy store.

-Missive: If we stick together and you don't loose your head, everything will work out all right.
-Also, that Barb's robotic body can be plugged into if you need to tap a little power for an electric guitar or open a soda bottle.
+Missives: If we stick together and you don't loose your head, everything will work out all right.
+Also, that Barb's robotic body can be plugged into if you need to tap a little power for an electric guitar or just wanna open a soda bottle.

 005 "I Feel Like Chicken Tonight" - Outline

 Keely's had it up to here with Phil's claim of being from the future; while Pim's had it up to here (she's holding her hand higher) with Debbie Berwick.
 Phil has to work hard to save Keely's friendship and his family's secret and what better way to do this than for Phil to turn everyone into poultry?
 No yolk.
 Please insert better chicken joke here.
 Shouldn't be hard.
 They're a dime a dozen, even if real friends aren't.

 Missives: Real friends are extremely rare and wondrous.
 Chickens love popcorn.

 Phil's WIZrD has a modest database of history.
 (DoH!)
 Keely is thrilled to learn that she's going to have a career as an artist when she grows up and she embraces this future with gusto, even enrolling in a summer art camp in France.
 Depressed, Keely drops her dream when she realizes that her mother simply can't afford Keely's perfect summer in Paris.
 Keely and Phil discover that she'll be an even more successful by her 28th birthday - it may not just be artists who must suffer for their work.
 Troy?
 He's just going to suffer in his future.